robcog-iai/UROSBridge/Documentation/Examples.md

 ##### Constructor

 In class constructor, we need to call the parent class constructor to set type and topic for this subscriber.
+In the example below `InTopic` refers to the Topic and `TEXT("std_msgs/String")` refers to a string message type.

 ```cpp
 FROSStringSubScriber::FROSStringSubScriber(const FString& InTopic):